 Note: The current Sample solution doesn't automatically add an extension to the file names.
-When integrating SDK into the local environment you are free to provide any solution necessarily so that the output file string contains proper extension.
+It is up to the developer to set appropriate file extensions if needed.

 5.3.3.
 Running the Sample Application

 After you've successfully built the application and gave it a good test run, you should see the following window: